stardev53/S111-Project/README.md

 ➣ On Control.enta.pt (Router) starting by naming the machine and updating system.

-    After that did NAT (Configured IP Tables for Routing and Give Internet to Clients) Configured netplan for the second netowork interface (eth2)
+    ☛ After that did NAT (Configured IP Tables for Routing and Give Internet to Clients) ☛ Configured netplan for the second netowork interface (eth2)
-    installed easy-rsa.
+    ☛ installed easy-rsa.
-    Configured dns server, my dns ip is : 172.31.35.185 (All VM's in the network have this ip on NETPLAN)
+    ☛ Configured dns server, my dns ip is : 172.31.35.185 (All VM's in the network have this ip on NETPLAN)
-    Configured OpenVPN, the main server vpn is on control.enta.pt (Amazon Linux)
+    ☛ Configured OpenVPN, the main server vpn is on control.enta.pt (Amazon Linux)
-    Teleport setup
+    ☛ Teleport setup

+➣ on central:

+    ☛ started by chaning hostname domain;
+    ☛ configured netplan, adding the dns ip server from control and  gateway.
+    ☛ configured raid 5 , nis and nfs
+    ☛ central is the nis, nfs and email server!
+    ☛ Imported ca.crt to the Documents folder from each user (maria and miguel)

+➣